-Unfortunately, we do not take possession of the property until July 5th, and then will be engaged in renovations throughout the summer.
-We will plan our first open house date for September (regardless of if we are open and operating at that time, or still waiting for the City to complete their work).
+Unfortunately, we are engaged in renovations throughout the summer.
+We will plan our first open house date for the fall (regardless of if we are open and operating at that time, or still waiting for the City to complete their work).
 Open House dates will be held 4 times a year after that.
 Open house dates are listed on our Facebook page and you can indicate your attendance through Facebook.

 What are your operational hours and fees?

 Our exact operational hours will be determined with the group of families registered.
 Our projected operational hours will be 7:30 - 5:30.